Meet the DeanTeam staff

 Nowadays, you’ll find me in an old yellow house on Galpin Lake in Excelsior, where I live with my husband Andrew, three daughters (Aberdeen, 20; Georgia, 18; Virginia, 17), our sweet barky dog, and neurotic cat.
 Our house is brimming with protest signs, teenagers, good coffee, and radical hope for the election

 Sarah crafts digital campaign content and strategy, and she implements creative on the Phillips for Congress website.

 Read Sarah’s story

 I’m Sarah O’Neill, digital content strategist and writer.
 I originally hail from Rosemount but crossed the border to attend the University of Wisconsin–Madison, where I got my degree in Wildlife Ecology, and I never crossed back.
 I now live in Hudson.

 In my first job out of college, I served as a human Swiss Army knife on Dan Buettner’s interactive Quest and BlueZones expeditions.
 There, I researched conservation content, coordinated logistics, and developed curriculum resources with National Geographic on the good days—and orchestrated medivac flights from the Peruvian Amazon on the bad.
-I then tried my hand at freelance copywriting for Target and MNSCU before joining the Firebrand team, where I am now a digital content strategist and senior writer.
+I then tried my hand at freelance copywriting for Target and MNSCU before joining the BHVR team, where I am now the digital content strategist and senior writer.

-In my nearly ten years at Firebrand, I’ve written for local nonprofits, Fortune 50s, tech start-ups, and colleges and universities, including the U of M’s College of Liberal Arts.
+In my ten-plus years at BHVR, I’ve written for local nonprofits, Fortune 50s, tech start-ups, and colleges and universities, including the U of M’s College of Liberal Arts.

 I’m an avid baseball fan, I know my way around a kitchen, and I’m active in local politics.

 As part of the Phillips for Congress campaign, I contribute to digital strategy, ideation, and content creation.
 Linking arms with the people who are a part of this campaign—the staff, interns, and volunteers who bring such infectious energy and passionate commitment to this work—make the job a joy.